Rules of Procedure

 The Chairperson of the PRB may designate a panel of PRB members to consider each case, numbering from three members to the full membership of the PRB, and may designate a chairperson of the panel.

 The decision of the PRB Panel in a particular case shall be by majority vote of the panel considering it and shall constitute the decision of the entire PRB.
 The decision shall be reduced to writing and copies sent to all parties.
-In addition, the PRB’s decision will be posted in its entirety on the PRB’s internet website at www.uawpublicreviewboard.com sixty days after the date of issuance.
-Absentextraordinary circumstances, requests to withhold publication of the Board’s decision from publication on the internet will generally be denied.
+In addition, the PRB’s decision will be posted in its entirety on the PRB’s website at https://prbuaw.org 14 days after the date of issuance.
+Absent extraordinary circumstances, requests to withhold publication of the Board’s decision on the internet will generally be denied.

 Any party during the pendency of the appeal before the PRB may file a motion to require a specific action.
 Copies of the motion shall be transmitted to the other parties who may, but shall not be required to, file a response.
 Motions shall be decided by the Board without oral argument, unless otherwise indicated.